 - Algae or Chara on bottom can be controlled with 60 lbs of Cutrine Plus Granular per surface acre.
 Please note that Chara helps water quality by absorbing nutrients that fuel filamentous algae growth.
 We recommend that you only treat areas that are interfering with your water use and leave the rest be.

 - Apply a liquid or dry granular Pond Bacteria to improve water quality and digest organic matter on the bottom.
 Follow product instructions and start treatments in the spring when water temps reach 55F and apply until fall when water temps drop below 55F.
-Please note that Pond Bacteria applications are more effective if the water is well aerated.
+Please note that Pond Bacteria applications are more effective if the water is warm and well aerated.

 Submerged Aquatic Weeds